The Presidents Group is a network of B.C. business leaders who are engaging with employers across the province to:

 - Robin Ciceri, president, Research Universities’ Council of BC

-- Jan K. Grude, president & chief executive officer, Pacific Blue Cross
+- Jan K. Grude, former president and chief executive officer, Pacific Blue Cross

 - Chris Hatton, chief operating officer, HSBC